DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_mach_aerostruct.md

 xfer_builder.initialize(self.comm)
 ```

 Then, we need to setup linear and nonlinear block solvers to solve the aero-structural coupled primal and adjoint.
+Here `maxiter` is the max iteration for the linear or nonlinear block Gauss-Seidel (BGS) iteration.
+Here BGS means we will repeatedly solve the aero and struct component until a prescribed tolerance is met. `use_atiken=True` means OpenMDAO will automatically adjust the relaxation factor for the BGS iteration. `rtol` and `atol` are the relative and absolute tolerances for the residuals of the BGS iterations.
+When the simulation runs these residuals will be printed to the screen.
+For example, for the primal simulation, it will read: `NL: NLBGS 7 ; 530.0 0.01` Here the BGS runs for 7 iteration, the absolute residual is 530 and the relative residual is 0.01.

 ```python
 # primal and adjoint solution options, i.e., nonlinear block Gauss-Seidel for aerostructural analysis